juristr/juristr.github.com/_posts/2016-09-20-ng2-event-registration-document.md

 ---

 <div class="article-intro">
 	I recently got asked by an Angular community member on Twitter how one can register an event on the <code>document</code> object.
 While it is totally possible to directly access the <code>document</code> object and hook up some listener, it is not suggested.
-There are better ways in Angular 2, see yourself.
+There are better ways in Angular, see yourself.
 </div>

 {% include postads %}

+{% assign message = "Contents are based on Angular version 2+." %}
+{% include warn-notice.html %}

 So, naively you could start and write something like this: